TigerDinh/TigerDinh/README.md

 - 👋 Hi, I’m @TigerDinh
 - 👀 I’m interested in self-improvementment
 - 🌱 I’m currently learning math and computer science
-- 📫 How to reach me: tigerd.4@gmail.com
+- 📫 How to reach me: tiger_dinh@sfu.ca

 <!---
 TigerDinh/TigerDinh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.